bryana

 Crochet

-Coherently color codes the pattern stitches on screen according to the wrist band’s stitch counts so the users to follow along easily the pattern without any confusions.
+Coherently color codes the pattern stitches on the screen according to the wrist stitch counter so the users can easily follow along the pattern while crocheting without any confusion.

 Dashboard